Skip to main content

 • operating the expert system;

-• maintaining a register of adult training organisations and experts.
+• maintaining a register of adult training organisations and experts;

 • notification of adult training activities;

-• permitting adult training activities;
+• authorisation of adult training activities;

 • data reporting related to training loans;